aroceu/aroceu.github.io/README.md

 ---

 Metadata with regards to my existence on the internet.
-A personal wiki, of sorts.